Kolaru/MathTeXEngine.jl/README.md

 - `VLine(height, thickness)` a vertical line.
 - `HLine(width, thickness)` an horizontal line.

-This contains enough information to then draw everyting with any plotting package that can draw arbitrary glyph in arbitrary font.
-The position is the origin of the character accordingt to `FreeType`.
+This contains enough information to then draw everything with any plotting package that can draw arbitrary glyph in arbitrary font.
+The position is the origin of the character according to `FreeType`.

 The engine should support every construction the parser does (see below).